 Generally performed under a general anaesthetic, the tight fascial bands are released and excised.
 The scar in the palm and fingers is altered to create a zig zag effect to minimise postoperative scar problems.

-At the first dressing change a night splint is made which is worn for 4-6 weeks.
+At the first dressing change, a night splint is made and is worn for 4-6 weeks.

-While surgery is very successful more recently a non-surgical option has become available utilising an injectable collagenase (Xiaflex).
-Dr Thomas has undertaken a specific training course and is certified to administer the collagenase enzyme Xiaflex.
+While surgery has long been the preferred treatment, more recently, a non-surgical option has become available utilising Dupuytren’s enzyme injection.
+Dr Thomas has undertaken a specific training course and is certified to administer Dupuytren’s enzyme injection.